typst-community/rowmantic/rowtable-example.typ

 == Equations

-Equations as rows are are split on `&` by default.
-Other symbols are possible.
-Note that `&` can be escaped in equations, but other separator symbols are not as easy to escape #footnote[The escape for `&` is just `\&`, for other separators like for example the comma use a `box` to escape them in an equation.].
+Equations as rows are are split on `&` by default, but it is configurable.
+Note that `&` can be escaped in equations, but other separator symbols are not as easy to escape #footnote[The escape for `&` is just `\&`, for other separators like for example the comma a `box` or `","` is used to escape them.].

 #show-example(```typst
 #rowtable(